Farelion/when_to_play/README.md

 ### Known bugs

 - Sometimes parts of data do not load.
 Try to refresh until you load all data.
-Might be tied with riot api refresh limit rate.
+Might be tied to riot api refresh limit rate.